kard-financial/kard-postman/README.md

 2. [Single Message](#ii-single-message)
 3. [One Authorization to Many Settlements](#iii-one-authorization-to-many-settlements)

-To properly ingest a matched transaction earned reward webhook, check out the section on [HMAC Signature Verification](#iv-hmac-signature-verification).
+To properly ingest a matched transaction earned reward webhook we require certain fields to be provided (Listed in the payload examples below).
+Check out the section on [HMAC Signature Verification](#iv-hmac-signature-verification).

 The following are descriptions and code recipes for each pattern.